-Certificates of Excellence (VET) may be awarded to eligible Year 12 students who complete an AQF Certificate II or higher in one of nine industry areas and who are in the top 0.5 per cent of candidates.
+Certificates of Excellence (VET) may be awarded to eligible Year 12 students who complete an AQF Certificate II or higher in one of nine industry areas.
 The units of competency achieved for the certificate may have been undertaken in VET industry specific courses or VET credit transfer programmes.
 Eligible students will have completed a nationally recognised VET qualification to a minimum of AQF level II and at least two-unit equivalents of workplace learning in a related industry area.
 A nomination process, involving application and interview, exists for VET Certificates of Excellence.